-- ✓ Understand the biological and computational origins of the viral metaphor. - ✓ Apply theoretical readings to the analysis of viral media objects. - ✓ Participate in and analyze one or more viral structures. - ✓ Communicate with the emerging media community through the use of blogs, microblogs, social bookmarking, live presentations, etc. - ✓ Utilize the existing research on emerging media in their own work.
+- ✓ Understand the biological and computational origins of the viral metaphor. - ✓ Apply theoretical readings to the analysis of viral media objects. - ✓ Communicate with the emerging media community through the use of blogs, microblogs, social bookmarking, live presentations, etc. - ✓ Utilize the existing research on emerging media in their own work.